autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/wallets/polkadot.md

 ## Importing an Existing Seed

-Some users may be provided an existing mnemonic seed phrase that may have been provided by Subspace-Desktop, if this is the case you will want to follow this portion of the guide.
+Some users may be provided an existing mnemonic seed phrase that may have been provided by Autonomys-Desktop, if this is the case you will want to follow this portion of the guide.

 1. Install the Extension (See [step 1](#create-a-new-wallet) of the previous section)